-Araucanian herring and Jack mackerel stocks are also above limits in the last stock assessment carried out for these species.
+Araucanian herring stocks are also above limits in the last stock assessment carried out for these species.

 ETP, habitat and ecosystems do not present important changes from the previous assessment as the fishery still operate in the same way and impacts on these components of the ecosystem are not relevant.